arturoestrada/arturoestrada.github.io/Research.md

 3. Rodriguez, A. E., Ibrahim, R. and Kremer, M. Strategic Human-Algorithm Communication in Service Operations.
 Working project.

-4. Rodriguez, A. E. and Singh, S.P., Non-Truthful Mechanism Design in Service Operations.
+4. Rodriguez, A. E. and Singh, S.P., Non-Truthful Mechanism Design for Revenue Management in Queueing Systems.
 Working project.

 ## Other Publications (Conference papers)